The Evolution and Benefits of Neoprene

 What is Neoprene?

-First developed in the 1930s, neoprene was created as an oil-resistant substitute for natural latex rubber.
-Neoprene was the first commercially available synthetic elastomer.
-The early roots of this compound can be seen in the work of Julius Arthur Nieuwland, a professor of chemistry at the University of Notre Dame whose research was focused on acetylene chemistry.
-During his research, he produced divinyl acetylene, a jelly that firms into an elastic compound.
+The roots of neoprene can be traced back to the 1920s, when demand was growing for a synthetic alternative to natural rubber latex.
+Julius Arthur Nieuwland, a professor of chemistry at the University of Notre Dame, was researching acetylene chemistry when he produced divinyl acetylene, a jelly that firms into an elastic compound.

 Neoprene: A Material of Many Names